Feb 1, 2022

 Driving high laws in Ontario

-High drivers are also subject provincial laws.
+High drivers are also subject to provincial laws.
 In Ontario, you are subject to the following penalties in addition to the federal fines and penalties:

 Roadside penalties for driving with 2-5 ng of THC per millilitre (ml) of blood